pconde705/Coding-Challenges/scrabble-ruby/README.md

 # Patrick Conde's Scrabble

 Welcome to Patrick Conde's solution to the Boundless Take Home Test - Scrabble.
 All you have to do is run `ruby bin/scrabble` after which you will be prompted for an input.
-Type any seven letters of your choice including underscores if you want, then press enter and your results will appear.
+Type any seven letters of your choice including underscores (blank tiles that represent any letter but has 0 points) if you want, then press enter and your results will appear.
 If you make a mistake along the way, helpful instructions will appear to inform you of what went wrong.

 # Boundless Take Home Test - Scrabble